mvtta/Push-swap-sorting-algorithm42/README.md

 ###### Rules
 ```
-Create a ~Fast~ sorting algorithm with two stacks: A + B
+Create a ~Limited~ sorting algorithm with two stacks: A && B
 To do so, you only have the following operations at your disposal:
 ```
 - SA  : swaps the TOP 2 elements of A 🔄